Supplier Code of Conduct (SCoC) and training

 Annual supplier managed training requirements:

-- Suppliers are required to train eligible employees and subcontractors working on Microsoft matters annually
+- Suppliers are required to train eligible employees and subcontractors working on Microsoft matters annually on the content of the SCoC.

 The requirement to comply with the Supplier Code of Conduct is detailed online, through various Master agreements, and in our PO Terms and Conditions.
 Additionally, suppliers acknowledge the Supplier Code of Conduct during the Microsoft supplier setup process.